IT-Yeti8/Journey-to-Dream/README.md

-Im starting a new chapter
+Im starting a new chapter...

-goal is to become a Cloud Engineer
+Goal is to become a Cloud Engineer

 So this step is to learn Python